 Nothing can escape the influence of the principle of rhythm on the physical plane.
 However, by the law of neutralization, the Initiates manage to reduce the amplitude of the pendulum’s swing.
 Even to neutralize its rhythmic swing which would tend to carry them towards the other pole.
 They reach the zero point and manage to stay there, thus taking the true middle path.

 As long as one does not master the rhythm, one remains subject to its incessant mechanics of flawless accuracy, that of cause and effect.
-The next article (online soon) will be dedicated to this theme.
+The next article is dedicated to this theme.

 Notes and references